MonaElahi/Amazon_Vine_Analysis/README.md

 To support the above analysis following is explanation.

-- Vine paid reviews are 266 and
+- Vine paid reviews are 266 and,
 - Vine Non paid reviews are 38,829

 Interestingly the 5 star paid and non paid reviews percentages rhymes with each other that is exactly 46.99%